END-USER LICENCE AGREEMENT FOR MONITORING SYSTEMS PROVIDED BY CEM (CENTRE FOR EVALUATION AND MONITORING)

 - CEM warrants to the School that the Intellectual Property Rights in the Assessment and Reports, so far as it is aware and to the best of its knowledge and belief, do not infringe the rights of any third party and that no third party has threatened or is currently threatening proceedings in respect of such infringement, and none of its Intellectual Property Rights in the Assessment or Reports is the subject of any actual or, so far as it is aware, threatened challenge, opposition or revocation proceedings.

-- The Parties agree at all times to handle personal information of the candidates strictly in accordance with the Data Protection Legislation which for the purposes of this Agreement means the Data Protection Act 1998, the Regulation EU/2016/679 of the European Parliament and of the Council of 27 April 2016 (the General Data Protection Regulation) and all applicable laws and regulations relating to processing of personal data and privacy including where applicable the guidance and codes of practice issued by the Information Commissioner..
+- The Parties agree at all times to handle personal information of the candidates strictly in accordance with the Data Protection Legislation which for the purposes of this Agreement means the Data Protection Act 2018, the Regulation EU/2016/679 of the European Parliament and of the Council of 27 April 2016 (the General Data Protection Regulation) and all applicable laws and regulations relating to processing of personal data and privacy including where applicable the guidance and codes of practice issued by the Information Commissioner.
+Each Party shall have the rights and obligations subscribed to it under the Data Sharing Schedule set out below.

-- The School will act as Data Controller, and CEM will act as Data Processor, in respect of any personal data entered into the System or otherwise supplied to CEM for the purpose of the Assessment or Reports.
-CEM will act as Data Controller in respect of information processed for research purposes.
+- Both parties will act as Data Controller in respect of any personal data entered into the System or otherwise supplied to CEM for the purpose of this Agreement and will do so in accordance with the terms of the Data Sharing Schedule.

-- The School agrees they are responsible for ensuring they have a lawful basis for sharing any of the personal data provided to CEM as part of the System.
+- Both parties agree they are responsible for ensuring they have a lawful basis for sharing any of the personal data provided to CEM as part of the System.

 - CEM will in no event be liable for any statement or representation about the School, their business, products or services made or communicated in or by any item, material or work approved by the Schools in writing.